jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 ### Assessment

 This approach exploited operational processes rather than Internet connectivity.
+The choice of removable media demonstrates that adversaries frequently exploit trusted business processes when direct technical access is unavailable.

 ## Execution